marcoalopez/GrainSizeTools/DOCS/getting_started.md

 Regarding the q-q plot, if the points fall right onto the reference line, it means that the grain size values are lognormally or approximately lognormally distributed.
 The Shapiro-Wilk test will return two different values...TODO.
 The q-q plot has the advantage that it shows where the distribution deviates from the lognormal distribution.

 In such case, the dataset is appropriate for using the two-step method or characterize the population of apparent diameters using the multiplicative (geometric) standard deviation.
-To know more about this type of plots see https://serialmentor.com/dataviz/
+To know more about this type of plot see https://serialmentor.com/dataviz/

+### Normalized grain size distributions

+TODO

 ## Differential stress estimate using piezometric relations (paleopiezometry)